Start any Bachelor’s Degree at Carroll

 - Participation in cultural and recreational student activities at UMBC

-For more information or to apply to a Mid-Maryland program, new students may contact the Senior Director of Enrollment Development at 410-386-8430 or email@example.com; current students may contact an advisor at 410-386-8435 or firstname.lastname@example.org.
+For more information or to apply, new students may contact the Senior Director of Enrollment Development (410-386-8430 or email@example.com); current students may contact an advisor (room A102, 410-386-8435, or firstname.lastname@example.org).
+See the program pages for complete program descriptions.